-In this paper, the data set from SMB will be utilized to investigate the imprint of these various processes on the spatio-temporal variations of four parameters: sea surface temperature (SST), salinity
+In this paper, we will use this rich data set from SMB to investigate the imprint of these various processes on the spatio-temporal variations of four parameters: sea surface temperature (SST), salinity (SAL), dissolved oxygen (O2), and transmissivity (Tr).
+Our goals are in particular:

-- (SAL), dissolved oxygen (O_2), and transmissivity - (%T).
-Our goals are: - To reveal the general features of the seasonal dynamics of SST, SAL, O2, and %T in SMB; - To study variations of these parameters at subseasonal to interannual time scales; - To analyze the influence of meteorological factors (air temperature, precipitation, wind) on the dynamics of hydrographical parameters in SMB using the statistical method of time-lagged correlation; and - To explain the observed seasonal anomalies by the influence of both local and remote meteorological and hydrographical factors.
+- to reveal the general features of the seasonal dynamics of SST, SAL, O2, and Tr in SMB; - to study variations of these parameters at timescales from sub-seasonal to interannual; - to analyze the influence of meteorological factors (air temperature, precipitation, wind) on the dynamics of hydrographical parameters in SMB using the statistical method of time-lagged correlation; - to make an attempt to explain the observed seasonal anomalies by the influence of both local and remote meteorological and hydrographical factors.

-This paper describes the data and statistical methods used for this analysis; analyzes climatological seasonal cycles of the observed data and sub-seasonal variability; and addresses the variability from intraseasonal to interannual time scales.
+In Section 2 we describe the data and the statistical methods used for our analysis.
+In Section 3 we analyze climatological seasonal cycle of the observed data.
+In Section 4 we analyze the sub-seasonal variability; in Section 5 we consider the variability from intraseasonal to interannual time-scale.
+Summary and concluding remarks are given in Section 6.